joemV/Joe-Web-Designs/README.md

 # Joe-Web-Designs

-Some darfts for web pages ive done
+This branch will focus on regular stylized Bootstrap, CSS and HTML web pages